Genshin Impact officially went live on the 28th of September, an addictive new MMORPG full of personality. Here’s everything you need to get started.

 This new character is a Pyro (fire) element character that functions as a support damage unit.
 As a ‘mage’ who throws bombs far and wide, her DPS will be highly situational.
 This means that whilst her raw damage will still be beneath Diluc (the other 5 star Pyro unit), the utilisation of her skills will be the key to maximising her damage output.

 For instance, a Venti whirlwind would be an easy way to generate some massive Pyro + Swirl damage as it sweeps up Klee’s scattered bombs into a single location.
 The trick will be manipulating enemies into suffering the full brunt of her low accuracy attacks.

-After a hugely successful first couple of months, miHoYo have outlined the details of their first major Genshin Impact content patch coming on November 11th.
+After a hugely successful first couple of months, miHoYo have outlined the details of their first major Genshin Impact content patch which went live on November 11th.
 There’s a ton of new goodies coming to the game, but here’s the top-line info.

-A total of four new playable characters will be added, including two new 5-star characters.
+A total of four new playable characters are included, including two new 5-star characters.
 “Childe” is the first, a Hydro archer who’s able to easily switch between ranged and melee combat modes.
 The second is Zhongli, a Geo polearm user with the ability to turn enemies into stone, inflict large quantities of area-of-effect damage, and comes equipped with a toolkit of defence focused abilities.

 The remaining two newcomers are 4-star characters, Xinyan and Diona, offering Genshin Impact players even more options when it comes to diversifying their parties.

-Version 1.1 will also introduce a new major questline to the game, including the conclusion to the Liyue story arc many players will have encountered in the main game.
+Version 1.1 also introduced a new major questline to the game, including the conclusion to the Liyue story arc many players will have encountered in the main game.

 Also included in the first major Genshin Impact update are a brand new city reputation system with region-specific rewards to unlock, a seasonal event named Unreconciled Stars, and PS5 compatibility meaning improved graphics and faster load times.